rukhsirat-grewal/Induction-program/README.md

 > **Takeaway from the day:**
 > The last session was truly eye-opening, reminding us of the urgent need to protect our environment and rethink how our actions affect wildlife and health.
+> # Day 7 - Induction Program
+**Date:** 23/08/2025

+---

+### 🧮 Mathemagic Club Introduction

+The session began with an introduction by the **Mathemagic Club** members.
+They announced a fun and engaging competition titled **"Synergy"**, scheduled for **6th September**.

+**Highlights:**
+- Emphasis on the importance of mathematics in all engineering disciplines.
+- Their motto: *“Why not make math fun?”*

+---

+### 🗣️ English Club Session

+The **English Club** members took the stage next to talk about their mission and activities.

+**Focus Areas:**
+- Building self-confidence
+- Enhancing overall personality and communication skills

+They organized a super fun activity where students had to **guess the meanings of Gen-Z slang** like:
+- *Tea*
+- …and more!

+💬 The entire auditorium was filled with laughter — a truly engaging session!

+---

+### 🤖 Guest Lecture: AI & Data Science

+**Speaker:** Mr. Jitendra (Ikigai School of Technology)
+**Topic:** Importance of AI in the Modern World

+Key points:
+- AI is rapidly growing across all industries.
+- Those **without knowledge of AI** will be replaced by those **with AI expertise**.
+- It's essential for our generation to start learning AI early on to stay relevant in the job market.

+---

+### 📌 Summary

+A short but insightful day of induction.
+We explored:
+- The **fun side of mathematics**
+- The **importance of communication skills**
+- # Day 8 - Induction Program
+**Date:** 30/08/2025

+---

+### 🙏 Morning Session

+The day began with the recitation of the **Mool Mantra**, initiated by **Mrs. Harpreet**, creating a calm and spiritual atmosphere.

+---

+### 🥗 Guest Lecture: Food & Nutrition

+**Speaker:** Mr. Arsh (Professor, Food Processing Dept., PAU Ludhiana)

+**Topic:** How Food Affects Our Body

+Key takeaways:
+- Most food trends on social media (about 90%) are **myths**.
+- **Wheat** cannot be entirely replaced in our diets as it's been a staple since childhood.
+- It’s not about harsh food restrictions — it’s about being **aware of portion sizes** and **balanced eating**.
+- Children should not be too hard on themselves when it comes to dieting.

+---

+### 🚀 Jaswin’s Lab on Wheels

+**Speaker:** Mr. Jaswinder
+A highly **interactive and fun** session filled with laughter and practical knowledge.

+**Highlights:**
+- Demonstrated a shortcut to add 10 numbers in seconds.
+- Shared life wisdom:
+  > "God is present in everything.
+One who recites His name gains strength and prosperity, but the greedy never find peace or success."
+- Conducted a **math experiment**:
+  - Students wrote 3-digit numbers, reversed them, and subtracted.
+  - The result always came out as **9** — symbolizing *Naam* (God’s name) in Punjabi.
+- Built a **water bottle rocket**, which fascinated the whole audience.

+---

+### 🌟 Motivational Talk by Riya Arora

+**Speaker:** Riya Arora (Director, MAAC Ludhiana)

+She is dedicated to **promoting local talent in Punjab**.
+Her message: *“Punjab has as much talent as any metro city — we just need to believe in ourselves.”*

+---

+### 🔢 Mathemagic Club Introduction (Recap)

+A brief recap of the club's goals and upcoming activities.
+Focused on **making math fun and engaging**.

+---

+### 🎭 Skit by English Club

+A short but impactful **skit** was performed, showing:
+- Two candidates appearing for a job interview.
+- Despite good academics, one gets **rejected due to poor spoken English**, while the fluent speaker gets selected.

+📌 **Lesson:** Communication skills are **just as important** as academic performance.

+---

+### 🧪 Chemovat Society (Chemistry Club)

+Members of the **Chemovat Society** gave a brief about their club and activities.

+**Notable Initiative:**
+- **Free tuitions for underprivileged students** — a truly inspiring and commendable effort for all of us.

+---

+### 📌 Summary

+An incredibly **diverse and engaging day** filled with:
+- Wisdom about food and balanced living
+- Practical science with a spiritual twist
+- Real-world lessons about communication and career readiness
+- Inspiring initiatives that show how we can make a difference

+Every session today left a lasting impact and showcased the importance of **learning beyond textbooks**.

+---